engagenie/policies/privacy-policy.md

 - to enhance current, and develop new, products and services

-- to determine general, non-identifying demographics like location (down to the city level), age range (e.g. 25-35), and equipment profiles (e.g. Chromebook with medium-size screen).

-If you submit Personal Information to us, we will only use it for the purpose you requested or for which it is collected or for any purpose you subsequently authorize.
+If you submit Personal Information to us, we will only use it for the purpose you requested or for which it is collected or for any **educational** purpose you subsequently authorize.
 Lapsly will never sell your information or use it to build to marketing profile.

 ## HOW WE COLLECT USAGE DATA